unimarkup/specification/README.md

 \

-- Backslash above defines this as new bullet list
+- Backslash above defines this as a new bullet list
 ~~~~

 ### Numbered lists